ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 sc = SparkContext('local[*]', 'pyspark tutorial')
 Please note that within one session, you cannot define several Spark context!
 So if you have tried the 3 previous SparkContext examples, don’t be surprised to get an error!

 ##Exercise 1: Map/Reduce

+The map() transformation takes in a function and applies it to each element in the RDD with the result of the function being the new value of each element in the resulting RDD.
+We can use map() to do any number of things, from fetching the website associated with each URL in our collection to just squaring the numbers.
+It is useful to note that map()’s return type does not have to be the same as its input type, so if we had an RDD String and our map() function were to parse the strings and return a Double, our input RDD type would be RDD[String] and the resulting RDD type would be RDD[Double].

+By using the map transformation in Spark, we can apply a function to every element in our RDD.
+Python's lambdas are specially expressive for this particular.

 Let’s start with a map example where the goal is to convert temperature from Celcius to Kelvin.